Macarthur, Australian Capital Territory: Sport

 For a few years Macarthur was part of the ACT's motorsport activities.
 In 1978 a group of Canberra motorcycle racers approached the Department of the Interior for permission to use an unbuilt, yet developed, area in one of the unused suburbs in Tuggeranong for racing.
 The department gave them permission provided they found a suitable suburb that was well away from built-up areas in the closest suburb, Kambah, and that they complied with noise restrictions of that time.
 Macarthur, which was being developed but not actively being built upon, was chosen and was thus called Macarthur Park.

 Macarthur Park used Coyne Street, Jackie Howe Crescent, Merriman Crescent and Carson Street to form the circuit and the undulating nature of the course made it one of the most attractive road courses in south-east Australia.
 The Canberra Road Racing Club (formed while racing at Fairburn Park) organised its first race meeting in 1978.
 Between 1978 and 1982 many race meetings and championship races were run with some modifications to the circuit made to accept sidecars in the last two years of competition.

 Now that the suburb has been developed the circuit no longer exists.
 The only signs are the miscoloured traffic island extension on Coyne Street, which was put back in after the island was shortened to allow sidecars to be raced on the circuit, and a sign in the nearby pines about 50 metres from a small off-street carpark that explains the short history of the circuit and the riders that rode it.
 Visitors to the area may notice the name of Wayne Gardener on the sign.

-Politics
+Governance

 Macarthur is located within the federal electorate of Bean which is represented by David Smith in the House of Representatives.

 In the ACT Legislative Assembly, Macarthur is in the Brindabella electorate, which is currently represented by two Liberal, two Labor and one Greens member.